rohdimp24/EVA8/session2_5/README.md

 4. **must mention how you are evaluating your results**

-Since MNIST images come with 10000 test images we are using them along with 10000 random numbers to see if the network can predict correct MNIST label and sum labels.
+Since MNIST images come with 10000 test images I am using them along with 10000 random numbers to see if the network can predict correct MNIST label and sum labels.

 5. **must mention "what" results you finally got and how did you evaluate your results**